heheshang/AuroraPlan/Rust for Rustaceans.md

 description would be beyond the scope of this book.
 Instead, I’ll do my best to arm you with the building blocks, intuition, and tooling you’ll need to navigate your way through most unsafe code.

-Your main takeaway from this chapter should be this: unsafe code is the mechanism Rust gives developers for taking advantage of invariants that, for whatever reason, the compiler cannot check.
+- Your main takeaway from this chapter should be this: unsafe code is the mechanism Rust gives developers for taking advantage of invariants that, for whatever reason, the compiler cannot check.
 We’ll look at the ways in which unsafe does that, what those invariants may be, and what we can do with it as a result.

-142 Chapter 9
-INVARIANTS
+**INVARIANTS**
 Throughout this chapter, I’ll be talking a lot about invariants.
 Invariant is just a fancy way of saying “something that must be true for your program to be correct.”
 For example, in Rust, one invariant is that references, using & and &mut,